How can I help you?

 Initialize the uploader

-The uploader can be initialized through input tag.
-Add the HTML input element that needs to be initialized as a uploader in index.html.
+The uploader can be initialized through an input tag.
+Add an HTML input element to be initialized as an uploader in your index.html file.

 [src/index.html]